UbiquityRobotics/learn/programming_your_robot/verification.md

 Starting with version 5.2 of the main control board, MCB, there is an onboard 3.3V power supply and a blue led up near the top and a bit below the large white 'MAIN' 4-pin power jack.
 This led has the label 3.3V and must be on.

 ### The Electronic Circuit Breaker, ECB', LEDS
 Starting with main board version 5.0 there are two LEDs that indicate the ECB circuit involved is active and passing power.
+The switch board switches must be able to control the two ECB circuits as discussed below.

 On the lower left of the main board a blue LED will be ON if the `Main ECB` has been enabled due to the main power switch being set to the out position.
 The main switch is black and is to the left on the little switch board.